pshchelo/pshchelo.github.io/content/work/ubuntu-ruu-kbd-en.rst

 Now you can choose a "Russian (with Ukrainian-Belorussian layout)" from available layouts.
-It is a standard Russian layout, plus you can input Ukrainian- or Belorussian-specific characters via AltGr (usually right Alt), plus some more extra symbols are available via AltGr, like Ukrainian Hryvnia (₴) or some math symbols (e.g. ±).
+It is mostly a standard Russian layout (the biggest difference being position of "ё" character), plus you can input Ukrainian- or Belorussian-specific characters via AltGr (usually right Alt), plus some more extra symbols are available via AltGr, like Ukrainian Hryvnia (₴) or some math symbols (e.g. ±).
 Check out the "Keyboard Layout Chart" for this layout to see all available characters.